OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 The protection of sensitive data, such as authentication tokens or private information, is a key focus in mobile security.
 In this chapter, you will learn about the APIs iOS offers for local data storage, as well as best practices for using them.

-Note that "sensitive data" need to be identified in the context of each specific app.
-Data classification is described in detail in the chapter "Testing Processes and Techniques".

 ### Testing Local Data Storage

-#### Overview

 As little sensitive data as possible should be saved on permanent local storage.
 However, in most practical scenarios, at least some type of user-related data needs to be stored.
 Fortunately, iOS offers secure storage APIs which allow developers to make use of the crypto hardware available in every iOS device.
 Assuming that these APIs are used correctly, key data and files can be secured using hardware-backed 256 bit AES encryption.